J. Kwabena Asamoah-Gyadu

+J. Kwabena Asamoah-Gyadu or Johnson Kwabena Asamoah-Gyadu FGA is a Ghanaian scholar of African Pentecostalism and an academic administrator.
+Professor Asamoah-Gyadu is also a Minister of the Methodist Church Ghana.
+In 2024, he was elected the thirteenth Presiding Bishop of the Methodist Church Ghana.
+From 2018 to 2024, he served as the President of the Trinity Theological Seminary, Legon.

 Biography

-Asamoah-Gyadu received a Certificate in Pastoral Ministry (1986) from Trinity Theological Seminary, Legon, a BA in Religion and Sociology (1987) and a MPhil in Religion (1994) from the University of Ghana, and a PhD in Theology (2000) from the University of Birmingham.
+Asamoah-Gyadu received a Certificate in Pastoral Ministry (1986) from the Trinity Theological Seminary, Legon, a BA in Religion and Sociology (1987) and a MPhil in Religion (1994) from the University of Ghana, and a PhD in Theology (2000) from the University of Birmingham.
 He is an ordained minister of the Methodist Church Ghana and, in 2015, was elected as a Fellow of the Ghana Academy of Arts and Sciences.
-He has held teaching posts at Trinity Theological Seminary, Legon since 1994, and is currently Baëta-Grau Professor of African Christianity and Pentecostal/Charismatic Theology and, since 2018, President of the seminary.
+He has held teaching posts at Trinity Theological Seminary, Legon since 1994, and is currently Baëta-Grau Professor of African Christianity and Pentecostal/Charismatic Theology and President of the seminary from 2018 to 2024.

 Asamoah-Gyadu is known for his writings related to African Pentecostal and charismatic Christianity.
 He has also written a few articles related to digital media and digital religion.

 A festschrift has been prepared in his honor, entitled African Pentecostalism and World Christianity (2020).